LRydin/jumpdiff/README.md

 We abide to a [Conduct of Fairness](contributions.md).

 # Changelog
-- *Planned next version* - could one generalise the second-order corrections to higher order?
+- Version 1.0 - releasing the first full version.
 - Version 0.4 - Designing a set of self-consistency checks, the documentation, examples, and a trial code.
 - Version 0.3 - Designing a straightforward procedure to retrieve the jump amplitude and jump rate functions, alongside with a easy `sympy` displaying the correction.
 - Version 0.2 - Introducing the second-order corrections to the moments